xcambar/emberfest_2016/slides.md

 * It's a hard topic
 * Very dependent on host app

+* We don't have a definitive answer.

+General tip: Be careful.

 ---

 class: middle, center, factory2

 # Automation<br>is hard
-### Watch your content hooks in ember-cli
+### <small>*Watch your content hooks in ember-cli*</small>

 ???

+### Ember-cli is amazing

+* it makes a sdifficult task easy
+* it's still open
+* it's interoperable
+* can be used with the CLI or programmatically via an API

-### ember-cli is oriented towards full-page Ember apps.
+### ember-cli is oriented towards single-page apps.

 * Content hooks are hard to work with in this context
 * Flesh out `index.html`?
 * How to have multiple index.html?
 * How to separate content hooks into multiple files?

-### What we want:
+### tl;dr;

-* We try to avoid to build the Ember app locally
-* We want to deliver the app to the host as a dependency
-* Making a release for each PR is very heavy
-* SemVer saves the day, but it remains tedious

-* Copy/Paste is the current way to go.

-### At the end of the day
+* Find your own way in your own context
+* If you have answers, come find me!
+* ember-cli makes our lives so much easier

-* I should invest more in ember-cli
+* I should invest more in ember-cli, hey Stef!
-* I much prefer to work with ember-cli even if it's hard
-* **ember-cli is awesome nonetheless**

 ---